The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - Talk with your child's doctor before giving your child any new drug, including prescription or OTC, natural products, or vitamins.

 - Some drugs may have another patient information leaflet.
 Check with your pharmacist.
-If you have any questions about Comvax, please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about Comvax (b conjugate and hepatitis B vaccine), please talk with your doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 More about Comvax (haemophilus b conjugate (prp-omp) vaccine / hepatitis b pediatric vaccine)

 - 0 Reviews – Add your own review/rating